DKarimu/ccm/README.md

 ## Contributing

-We welcome contributions to Mavin Java Settings.
-If you have ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request.
-Let's collaborate to enhance the system and simplify Java project configuration.
+We welcome contributions to the Credit Card Manager System.
+If you have any ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+Let's work together to enhance the system and make credit card payment management more efficient.

 ## License